Do you know what the biggest problem with online learning is? Here’s the answer: it is goshdarn mind-numbingly boring!

 The majority of eLearning sends learners to sleep, makes them dread their upcoming training and causes them to question whether they really want to improve their skills and knowledge in the first place – is torturous online learning really worth it!?

 So when it comes to fixing the problem of boring learning, what can be done?
-There are a number of ways to improve online learning and engage learners with their training, from personalising the eLearning courses and rewarding learners with points and badges (i.e. gamification), to encouraging learners to compete with one another and share their knowledge.
-We’ll cover them all another time (or you can click here or here to read a couple of nice meaty white papers which should cover everything!), but for now, let’s talk about Learning Objectives.
+There are a number of ways to improve online learning and engage learners with their training, from personalising the eLearning courses and rewarding learners with points and badges (i.e. gamification) to encouraging learners to compete with one another and share their knowledge.
+We’ll cover them all another time (or you can click here to download our effective use of gamification white paper or here to go directly to our resources page to read a couple of nice meaty white papers which should cover everything!), but for now, let’s talk about Learning Objectives.

 It might sound a bit boring and remind you of being in a classroom at school, but learning objectives are an essential part of online learning.
 But there is more to a learning objective than a statement of what the learner is required to understand at the end of the training.
 When learning objectives are used in the correct way, learning won’t seem so dull and boring; online learning will have meaning, direction and excitement.